majid-mokhtari/Shopping-Cart/README.md

 # Shopping-Cart
 =========================================

-Shopping cart application with knockout.js

-Building a shopping cart from scratch with html, css bootstrap, jQuery and knockoutjs
+Building a shopping cart application with html, css Twitter bootstrap, jQuery and knockoutjs